photon-hq/advanced-imessage-ts/DESIGN.md

 ### `_raw` Escape Hatch

-Every domain type has `readonly _raw: GeneratedProtoType`.
+Every domain type has `readonly _raw?: unknown`.
 When the SDK doesn't surface a field you need, you don't wait for a release — you reach into the proto.

 ---